 Rational and Incremental Policy Making

 Policymaking can be understood as a process whereby governments commit to taking action to address a particular problem or issue.
 Through this relatively straightforward understanding of policymaking we can begin the process of examining further the approaches which are widely used in the development of policy.
-There are a number of competing and complementary theories related to how policies and more broadly the policymaking process can be approached and understood, however, the objective of this article is not to comprehensively review and analyze these approaches but instead to focus on the ways in which rational and incremental approaches function in policy development and how they can be understood in the context of policy implementation.
+There are a number of competing and complementary theories related to how policies and more broadly the policymaking process can be approached and understood, however, the objective of this article is not to comprehensively review and analyze these approaches but instead to focus on the ways in which rational and incremental policy functions in policy development and how they can be understood in the context of policy implementation.
 We will explore what are the constituent components of these approaches, how they function in the real world, alongside a critical evaluation of both of these approaches and undertake some preliminary comparative evaluation, to gain a more nuanced picture as to how these approaches differ from each other.
 When evaluating policymaking and the approaches related to the process of making policies it’s important to take account of the policy cycle, as a frame through which we can understand the policymaking process.
 The policy cycle we will use throughout this essay and which serves as the effective frame in which we can view the approaches is that which is proposed by (Anderson, 2015) – this includes analysing policy making through 6 stages, that of;

 - Agenda Setting – identifying the problem that the proposed policy(s) will seek to address,